Getting started with our printed photography backdrops

 To hang your backdrop behind your set as a wall you could use masking tape to stick the backdrop to a vertical surface, use grips and a photography 'C' stand or use an overhead stand or a clothes rail with clips.

-Shot with the Beaten/Flaky A0 and Forest A1 paper photography backdrop
+Shot with the Flaky and Forest backdrops

 Personally I like things to be solid so I prefer to tape to a poly board which I can move around as needed.